juxor/afaq/markdown/append131.md

 person who "only" owns his life and productive abilities.
-And as Oscar Wilde once noted, crimes against property _"are the crimes that the English law, valuing what a man has more than what a man is, punishes with the harshest and most horrible severity."_ [**The Soul of Man Under Socialism**]
+And as Oscar Wilde once noted, crimes against property _"are the crimes that the English law, valuing what a man has more than what a man is, punishes with the harshest and most horrible severity."_ [ **The Soul of Man Under Socialism** ]

 This mentality is reflected in right-libertarianism when it claims that stealing food is a crime while starving to death (due to the action of market forces/power and property rights) is no infringement of your rights (see [section 4.2](append134.md#secf42) for a similar argument with regards to water).
-It can also be seen when right-libertarian's claim that the taxation _"of earnings from labour"_ (e.g. of one dollar from a millionaire) is _"**on a par with** forced labour"_ [Nozick, **Op.
-Cit.**, p.
-169] while working in a sweatshop for 14 hours a day (enriching said millionaire) does not affect your liberty as you "consent" to it due to market forces (although, of course, many rich people have earned their money **without** labouring themselves -- their earnings derive from the wage labour of others so would taxing those, non- labour, earnings be "forced labour"?)
-Interestingly, the Individualist Anarchist Ben Tucker argued that an income tax was _"a recognition of the fact that industrial freedom and equality of opportunity no longer exist here [in the USA in the 1890s] even in the imperfect state in which they once did exist"_ [quoted by James Martin, **Men Against the State**, p.
+It can also be seen when right-libertarian's claim that the taxation _"of earnings from labour"_ (e.g. of one dollar from a millionaire) is _" **on a par with** forced labour"_ [Nozick, **Op.
+Cit.** , p.
+169] while working in a sweatshop for 14 hours a day (enriching said millionaire) does not affect your liberty as you "consent" to it due to market forces (although, of course, many rich people have earned their money **without** labouring themselves -- their earnings derive from the wage labour of others so would taxing those, non-labour, earnings be "forced labour"?)
+Interestingly, the Individualist Anarchist Ben Tucker argued that an income tax was _"a recognition of the fact that industrial freedom and equality of opportunity no longer exist here [in the USA in the 1890s] even in the imperfect state in which they once did exist"_ [quoted by James Martin, **Men Against the State** , p.
 263] which suggests a somewhat different viewpoint on this matter than Nozick or Rothbard.